We Make Emotional Support Animal Letters That Work.

 So, our specialty is making the process of getting your assistance animal in the door of your new apartment, or by your side as you travel as uncomplicated and worry-free as possible.

-In everything we do, our goal is to help our clients ameliorate the disabilities that significantly impact their life.
+Our goal is to help our clients ameliorate the disabilities that significantly impact their life.
 We want to make it possible for your assistance animal to help get you to where you need to be.

 An emotional support animal is a “reasonable accommodation” for a person with a disability under HUD's Fair Housing Act (FHA).
 An emotional support animal is not a pet, rather it is a companion animal that provides therapeutic benefit to an individual with a disability which significantly limits a person’s major life activities.